JeremyRand/namecoin.org/contribute/gsoc-2018/index.md

 **Expected Outcomes/Deliverables**: Modified Namecoin software build scripts with your improvements; possibly also deployed PPA/COPR-style packages or official distribution packages if you choose to do so.

-**Possible Mentors**: Jeremy (confirmed), Hugo?, Joseph?, ???
+**Possible Mentors**: Jeremy (confirmed)

 ## Hardening/Sandboxing Improvements

-Various hardening and sandboxing technologies exist, e.g. AppArmor, Bubblewrap, Qubes's AppVM's, and Subgraph's Oz.
+Various hardening and sandboxing technologies exist, e.g. [AppArmor](https://en.wikipedia.org/wiki/AppArmor), [Bubblewrap](https://github.com/projectatomic/bubblewrap), [Qubes](https://www.qubes-os.org/)'s AppVM's, and [Subgraph](https://subgraph.com/sgos/)'s Oz.
 It would be interesting to utilize some of these with software from the Namecoin ecosystem.

 **Difficulty**: Easy-Medium